 Until the very recent history, our ability as a species to influence humanity’s direction was limited by our lack of understanding and our slender resources to implement ideas at scale.
 We only realised just a few hundred years ago that we were not the centre of the universe and in fact we were just one planet of many, spinning round one star of many, in a galaxy of many.
 However, in the last 100 years we have developed the means to impact every human on the earth and the environment in which we all live.

 And what have we done with that ability?

 More than 10 million people have contracted COVID-19.
 Half a million have died.
 20 million people in the US lost their jobs in a single month.
 The UK economy contracted by more than 20 percent in April.
 The short term costs of the pandemic have been arrant in the extreme.

-Even the most optimistic predictions expect the global economy to fall into a deep recession.
-Countless more people will lose their livelihoods, businesses across the globe are expected to fold, and the consequences of this unprecedented disease have had a profound effect on our children, our society, and our very way of life.
+Even the most optimistic predictions expect the global economy to shrink, supply chains to be disrupted and mental wellbeing to suffer dramatically – the consequences of this unprecedented disease will have had a profound effect on our children, our society, and our very way of life.

 And yet the impact has not cut deep enough to provoke change.

 A brief history of the human value system

 Since the hominin lineage diverged some 500,000 years ago, the most intelligent and sophisticated entities on earth have waged war, pillaged, persecuted, and acted with a singular and collective greed.
 The achievements of the previous 499,900 years have been surpassed in the last century through our development of technology which has opened up new means of subjugating the less fortunate and expediting the anthropic destruction of our environment.